 Earn CME with Engaging Sessions

-The 2023 ACOG Annual Clinical & Scientific Meeting has long been a gathering of the leading experts in obstetrics and gynecology for sharing cutting-edge research, clinical best practices, and collaborative solutions to the challenges facing our community.
+The ACOG Annual Clinical & Scientific Meeting has long been a gathering of the leading experts in obstetrics and gynecology who share their cutting-edge research, clinical best practices, and collaborative solutions to the challenges facing our community.
+Participants learn about new technology and stay up to date on best practices and advances in obstetric and gynecologic care.

 Learning Objectives